huunghi20061997/new-iframe-mrsimple/doc/readme.md

 Props that are supplied to the underlying webview (react-native-webview).
 A full list of props can be found [here](https://github.com/react-native-community/react-native-webview/blob/master/docs/Reference.md#props-index)

-## forceAndroidAutoplay

-Changes user string to make autoplay work on the iframe player for some android devices.

-userAgent string - `Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_6) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/77.0.3865.90 Safari/537.36';`

-## allowWebViewZoom

-Controls whether the embedded webview allows user to zoom in.
-Defaults to `false`

 # Ref functions

 usage -